ScalaMath/VecMatLib/Readme.md

 ## Contributing

 Your contributions are always welcome!
-Please submit a pull request or open an issue if you want to contribute with bug fixes, code improvements and better unit test coverage.
+Please submit a pull request or open an issue if you want to contribute with bug fixes, code improvements, documentation, and better unit test coverage.